thanos-io/postings-analyzer/README.md

 Total sum 367533928
 ```

 Seems like at least in these cases RB doesn't do RLE because the series IDs in postings have a bit of gap between them.
 RLE automatically uses RLE if it would benefit from that.
+It is possible to imagine a setup where series IDs are constantly increasing.
+For example, only one target is being scraped with millions of series and no churn.

 S4-BP128-D4 is ~2x smaller than RB however RB offers great intersection speed.
 Quick intersection and merging operations come from the fact that it is enough to bitwise AND/OR the respective containers to get a result.